AndreaFalanti/popnas/README.md

 # POPNASv3

 Third version of the **Pareto-Optimal Progressive Neural Architecture Search (POPNAS)** algorithm, a neural architecture search method based on
 [PNAS](https://openaccess.thecvf.com/content_ECCV_2018/papers/Chenxi_Liu_Progressive_Neural_Architecture_ECCV_2018_paper.pdf), and direct extension and improvement of the second version.

 **POPNASv2** has been developed by Andrea Falanti for his master's thesis at Politecnico di Milano, and the work has also been published at the IEEE IJCNN 2022.
-The paper and cite info are available at: https://ieeexplore.ieee.org/abstract/document/9892073.
+The paper is available at: https://ieeexplore.ieee.org/abstract/document/9892073.
 The second version improves the time efficiency of the search algorithm, passing from an average 2x speed-up to an average 4x speed-up compared to PNAS on the same experiment configurations.
 The top-accuracy neural network architectures found are competitive with PNAS and other state-of-the-art methods,